NordicSemiconductor/asset-tracker-cloud-docs/saga/_sources/docs/Support.rst.txt

    :alt: {DevZone Community
    :target: https://devzone.nordicsemi.com/search?q=nRFAssetTracker

-❓ You can get in touch via `DevZone <https://devzone.nordicsemi.com/>`_ (You can use the tag `nRFAssetTracker <https://devzone.nordicsemi.com/search?q=nRFAssetTracker>`_ to mark your questions) or by `creating a new post in the the nRF Asset Tracker Discussions <https://github.com/NordicSemiconductor/asset-tracker-cloud-docs/discussions>`_.
+You can get in touch via `DevZone <https://devzone.nordicsemi.com/>`_ (use the tag `nRFAssetTracker <https://devzone.nordicsemi.com/search?q=nRFAssetTracker>`_ to mark your questions) or by creating a new post in the `nRF Asset Tracker discussions <https://github.com/NordicSemiconductor/asset-tracker-cloud-docs/discussions>`_.